Social media contests are an easy way for your business to drive traffic, engagement, social media Followers, and new leads.

 Here’s an example of the Facebook Like Prompt overlay:

 Both the Bonus Entry and Like Prompt popup can be created quickly and easily with Wishpond’s Facebook Sweepstakes App.
+Check out these sweepstakes rules for more information.

 How Do I Contact Social Media Contest Winners?